 More information can be found in our booking terms & conditions

 We recommend wearing comfortable, weather-appropriate clothing that doesn’t matter too much if it gets muddy or wet, layers are a good idea and it is always best to bring a change of clothes, just in case (including socks!)
 Trainers or shoes with a good grip and that covers the whole foot are best, wellies or sandals are not suitable.
 Waterproof raincoats for wet weather, sun hat and sun cream for hot weather.
 Water bottle – we will ensure lots of breaks throughout the day to make sure this is filled up.
 Please make sure all items have your child’s name clearly printed inside.
 There is no need to bring any electrical items or items of high worth – it is likely that you won’t get time to use them and we would hate for anything to get broken or lost!

 Yes!
-Lunch is included for our Easter 2021 day camps.
+Lunch is included for our 2021 day camps.

 If parents wish to pack snacks, we operate a nut-free policy and ask all parents to refrain from packing any nuts or nut products.

-We will aim to split children into rough age groups so we can tailor activity sessions for those ages but if we know that your child wishes to be with a sibling or friend in a different age group we will do our best to keep them together – this can be decided on the first morning of camp.
+We will aim to split children into rough age groups so we can tailor activity sessions for those ages but if we know that your child wishes to be with a sibling or friend in a different age group we will do our best to keep them together – please let us know with plenty of notice!

 We have split children into different age groups to help them settle and make friends with children of a similar age.
 It also means we can deliver activities at an age-appropriate level, for example the outcome of an archery session for a 9 year old will be very different to the outcome for a 14 year old.

 We also abide by staff to child ratios as set out by Ofsted, which is 1:12.